 Macclenny is a somewhat small city located in the state of Florida.
 With a population of 6,487 people and two constituent neighborhoods, Macclenny is the 245th largest community in Florida.

-Macclenny is a decidedly white-collar city, with fully 86.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Macclenny is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Macclenny who work in office and administrative support (19.24%), management occupations (9.09%), and sales jobs (8.42%).
+Macclenny is a decidedly white-collar city, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Macclenny is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Macclenny who work in office and administrative support (17.74%), sales jobs (13.10%), and healthcare (9.86%).

-Being a small city, Macclenny does not have a public transit system used by locals to get to and from work.
+Macclenny is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Macclenny in 2010 was $16,964, which is low income relative to Florida and the nation.
-This equates to an annual income of $67,856 for a family of four.
+The per capita income in Macclenny in 2010 was $19,142, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $76,568 for a family of four.
 However, Macclenny contains both very wealthy and poor people as well.

 Macclenny is a very ethnically-diverse city.
 The people who call Macclenny home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macclenny residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Macclenny include English, German, Scottish, and African.
+Important ancestries of people in Macclenny include German, English, Dutch, and Scottish.

 The most common language spoken in Macclenny is English.
 Other important languages spoken here include Spanish and Arabic.